Heaven31415/checkers/README.md

   * [Decision](https://opengameart.org/content/decision) by [Alexandr Zhelanov](https://opengameart.org/users/alexandr-zhelanov) licensed: CC-BY 3.0.
   * [Journey to the East Rocks](https://opengameart.org/content/journey-to-the-east-rocks) by [Alexandr Zhelanov](https://opengameart.org/users/alexandr-zhelanov) licensed: CC-BY 3.0.
   * [Nature Theme Sketch](https://opengameart.org/content/nature-theme-sketch) by [remaxim](https://opengameart.org/users/remaxim) licensed: CC-BY-SA 3.0.

-## Download

-Write information on how and where to download this game.

-## Requirements

-In order to build this yourself on Windows you will need:
-- SFML 2.5.1 or newer
-- Visual Studio 2017 or newer

-Building on other platforms is currently not supported, however it will most likely change in the future.

-## Build

-Write a detailed instruction on how to build this project using Visual Studio.

-## Contribute

-Write information on how to contribute to the project.